Arizona bill makes it easier for relatives to get animals when owner dies

 Because of the law, friends and family weren't able to get them.

-She's now helped an Arizona lawmaker draft a bill, making it easier to rescue animals after their loved one dies or is incapacitated.
+She's now helped an Arizona lawmaker draft a bill, HB 2507, making it easier to rescue animals after their loved one dies or is incapacitated.

 "It's a horrible, tragic story," Epstein said, remembering her cousin, Matthew Meisner's death.